-National Library of Medicine (NLM) Funded Pre-doctoral Training Positions
+National Library of Medicine (NLM) T15 Training Grant

-The Department of Biomedical Informatics at the University of Utah is the recipient of a National Library of Medicine (NLM) Training Grant.
-The grant funds research training of 6 predocs and 3 postdoc students in biomedical informatics.
+The Department of Biomedical Informatics at the University of Utah is the recipient of a National Library of Medicine (NLM) T15 Training Grant.
+This grant funds research training of 6 predocs and 3 postdoc students in biomedical informatics.

 The position is funded for up to 3 years.
 Stipend support rates can be found on the NLM website.